yokeyong/datasciencecoursera/Getting and Cleaning Data - Course Project/Readme.md

 The Codebook describes the variables involved in the data analysis.

-The R script file generates two arranged data sets; "everest" and "everest_shrunk".
+The R script file generates two arranged data sets; "everest" and "everest_shrunk". "everest_shunk" is the tidy dataset. "everest" is the original dataset.

 "UCI HAR Dataset" is automatically downloaded from the Internet when you run this script, so you do not have to get it from the source.

 Refer to the Codebook for further information on datasets "everest" and "everest\_shrunk".